-If I take graduate courses at the College of Global Public Health before I have been accepted into the BA-MPH dual degree, will they be counted towards the degree?
+If I take graduate courses at the School of Global Public Health before I have been accepted into the BA-MPH dual degree, will they be counted towards the degree?

 Will financial aid from Gallatin carry over past completion of the BA degree?

 No. You must apply for financial aid for the MPH degree separately.
 You must submit your FAFSA form and contact NYU's Office of Financial Aid to discuss loans and other forms of government and private financial aid.
 You can view more information, including scholarship information, on the College of Global Public Health financial aid website.

 Are there prerequisites for admission to the BA-MPH dual -degree program?

 For admission to the BA-MPH dual degree, all students must have a minimum cumulative GPA of 3.5 and have completed a pre-calculus course (or equivalent) with a grade of "B" or better.

 How many MPH courses can I take in my undergraduate program?